An Infinite Sequence of Additive Channels: the Classical Capacity of Cloning Channels: Additivity of the classical capacity

-is again a valid quantum state (up to the normalization constant $c$).
-Moreover, the separable form from the middle of Eq.~(\ref{eq:entbreakoutput2}) is preserved since the Stokes coefficients hidden in $\mu_{ikl}$ stay preserved too.
-It follows that all $\S_{\ell-1}^c$ are entanglement-breaking. \end{proof}
+is again a valid quantum state and moreover manifestly separable.
+It follows that all $\S_{\ell-1}^c$ are entanglement-breaking. \end{proof} \begin{rem} For a generalization of the above Lemma to the case of complementary channels of the qudit cloners see~\cite{capregion_qudits}. \end{rem}

 \begin{proof}[Proof of Theorem~\ref{thm1}] All entanglement-breaking channels single-letterize the classical capacity quantity~\cite{entbreak}.
 Since the complementary channels of cloning channels $\Cl{\ell-1}$ are entanglement-breaking $\Cl{\ell-1}$ are therefore also additive. \end{proof} \begin{cor} The previous theorem further shed some light on the properties of $1\to(\ell-1)$ cloning channels.
 Invoking the result of Cubitt et al.~\cite{degch_study} stating that all entanglement-breaking channels are anti-degradable it follows that all cloning channels $\Cl{\ell-1}$ are also degradable.
 Degradable channels are known to possess a single-letter formula for the quantum capacity so this result confirms the same findings from Ref.~\cite{ConjDeg} based on the property of conjugate degradability. \end{cor}